 This is similar to how I was first hired too!
 The difference with me was I was also in college for exercise science at the time.

-Rather, they give the perspective new employee a phone number to call or a website to go to.
+Rather, they give the prospective new employee a phone number to call or a website to go to.
 The people sometimes think, ‘How hard can it be?
-I like to workout so it should be easy.
+I like to work out, so it should be easy.
 I'll be OK.”
-As such, a lot of them fail ―and waste the money they spent on the personal trainer certification exam.
+As such, a lot of them fail ―and waste the money they spend on the personal trainer certification exam.

-The gym won't be reimbursing them for the money you spent.
+The gym won't be reimbursing them for the money you spend.

 The gym manager at the big box gym often doesn't care if the person smokes or not.